What operations are performed?

 How much does weight loss surgery cost?

-How long do I have to wait before surgery?
+How long do I have to wait for surgery?

 How long does the surgery take and how long will I be in hospital if I have a sleeve gastrectomy?